NunoLealF/Serra/README.md

 ## Roadmap

-- Start working on the kernel, in `Common/`.
+- Finish implementing the disk subsystem, in `Kernel/Disk`;
-- - Review the kernel info tables;
-- - Implement a few common drivers, for things like graphics support, PCI, etc.;
+- - Implement handlers for the EFI Block and Disk IO protocols (`EFI_BLOCK_IO_PROTOCOL` and `EFI_DISK_IO_PROTOCOL` respectively);
+- - Unify both the BIOS and EFI handlers into one unified disk read function;
-- - Add filesystem support (something involving a VFS maybe?);
+- - Work on filesystem drivers, and create a VFS.

 - Add the actual boot manager functionality (support for boot protocols);

+- Create simple human interface drivers (keyboard, mouse..);

-- Create a simple user interface (GUI *and* text-mode as fallback)
+- Create a simple console user interface / menu.

 &nbsp;